EdwardGold67/Kickstarter_Analysis-/README.md

 I have concluded from the line chart that generally goals with lower dollar amounts have higher success rates.
 While this was not the case for goals between the ranges of $35000 to $44999, the number of projects in that range was small and not really substantial.

 ### Dataset limitations
 One limitation in the data set I noticed was that there were a number of outliers present with projects that had very unrealistic monetary goals.
 With some project goals exceeding a million dollars and others asking for one dollar, the data could have been distorted from these questionable projects.
+I think a new table that be created for futher analysis could be using a Box Plot of successfully funded plays in the US.